2023 Château Lynch Bages Pauillac Grand Cru Classé

 Description

-The founder of Lynch-Bages is the Irish John Lynch who settled in Bordeaux in the 17th century.
+The founder of Lynch-Bages is the Irishman John Lynch, who settled in Bordeaux in the 17th century.
 The village of Bages is the home of the château.
-Since 1933, Lynch-Bages has been run by the Cazes family, an institution in the Médoc and a famous name in the world of wine.
-Third generation André Cazes was mayor of the municipality of Pauillac from 1947 to 1991.
-His son Jean-Michel has been running the family estate for several decades.
-His motto is; "great wine in search of the absolute".
-Considering the appreciation and status of Lynch-Bages, this 'absolute' has been reasonably achieved.
-Officially the château has the status of 5th Grand Cru Classé, but unofficially it is considered one of the greatest of the Médoc.
-The other parts of the family business can also be described as very successful.
-Cordeillan-Bages, winery, hotel and best eatery in the area and restaurant/caterer Le Chapon Fin in Bordeaux are good examples of this.
-Father André founded the Commanderie du Bontemps de Médoc in the late 1940s and Jean-Michel can call himself the founder of the École du Bordeaux.
-In short, an eventful family in the world of wine.
+Since 1933, Lynch-Bages has been run by the Cazes family, an institution in the Médoc and a renowned name in the wine world.
+The third generation, André Cazes, was mayor of the municipality of Pauillac from 1947 to 1991.
+His son, Jean-Michel, has been running the family estate for several decades.
+His motto is "great wine in search of the absolute."
+Given the appreciation and status of Lynch-Bages, this "absolute" has been reasonably achieved.
+Officially, the château holds the status of 5th Grand Cru Classé, but unofficially, it is considered among the very greatest in the Médoc.
+Other aspects of the family business can also be described as highly successful.
+Cordeillan-Bages, a winery, hotel, and the best restaurant in the area, and the restaurant/caterer Le Chapon Fin in Bordeaux are prime examples.
+Their father, André, founded the Commanderie du Bontemps de Médoc in the late 1940s, and Jean-Michel can call himself the founder of the École du Bordeaux.
+In short, a dynamic family in the world of wine.

 The 2023 Lynch-Bages is a dark, menacing wine.
-In many vintages, Lynch-Bages is a wine of sensuality, but in 2023 it is a true powerhouse.
-Formidable tannins envelop a core of black fruit, spices, menthol, licorice and gravel.
-Medium to full bodied, rich and layered, it is deep, concentrated and generously extracted, with more than enough youthfully firm tannin to take it to the cellar.
+In many vintages, Lynch-Bages is a wine of sensuality, but in 2023, it's a true powerhouse.
+Formidable tannins envelop a core of black fruit, spice, menthol, licorice, and gravel.
+Medium to full-bodied, rich, and layered, it's deep, concentrated, and generously extracted, with more than enough youthful, firm tannin to carry it through the cellar.

 Specifications